Have questions about Estonia’s Digital Nomad Visa? Read on for answers, including how it compares to e-Residency.

 If a spouse is successful in being granted a visa to accompany a DNV-holder, whether they can work will depend on the conditions of their visa.

 The amount of sufficient funds for applying for a digital nomad visa is €150 per day.
-As the DNV can be issued for a period of up to twelve months we do not expect a digital nomad to have €54,750 (i.e. €150 x 365 days) when submitting their application.
-We expect that a person should have financial means for at least the first month of €4,500 euros (i.e. €150 x 30 days).
-[Edited on 20.01.2023 to take into account new income requirements].
+As the DNV can be issued for a period of up to twelve months, digital nomads are not expected to have €54,750 (i.e. €150 x 365 days) when submitting their application.
+It is expected that a person should have financial means for at least the first month of €4,500 euros (i.e. €150 x 30 days).

 Decisions as to what constitutes sufficient legal income will be made on a case-by-case basis based on the proof of income you submit.
 A person applying for a digital nomad visa has to provide evidence of sufficient legal income within the past six months.
 The amount of the previous income that is sufficient is based on the €150 per day / €4,500 per month benchmark.
-Using this we can estimate whether you are able to fulfil the requirement of sufficient financial means in coming months.
-[Edited on 20.01.2023 to take into account new income requirements].
+Using this, it can be estimated whether you are able to fulfil the requirement of sufficient financial means in the coming months.

-The authority reviewing your application will look at all of the evidence you provide, including your bank balance and income in the past 6 months from all avenues.
+The authority reviewing your application will look at all of the evidence you provide, including your bank balance and income in the past six months from all sources.
 This could include your salary, dividends, director fees, rental income, interest from investments, shares, assets, etc.

-Therefore, if you apply for a DNV for the maximum period of 1 year, after that you can apply for a second DNV for a maximum period of six months.
-These would be two separate applications and decisions and, if you are successful in both, two separate stay visas.
-After staying in Estonia for 1,5 years you will be required to leave Estonia.
+Therefore, if you apply for a DNV for the maximum period of one year.
+After that, you can apply for a second DNV for a maximum period of six months.
+These would be two separate applications and decisions, and if you are successful in both, two separate stay visas.
+After staying in Estonia for 1.5 years you will be required to leave Estonia.

-Please note that staying in Estonia on a DNV has no advantage with regards to gaining any form of residence permit in Estonia.
+Please note that staying in Estonia on a DNV has no advantage with regard to gaining any form of residence permit in Estonia.